 Discovery

 This is a solid skill description with excellent trigger terms and completeness, clearly targeting Unity's ECS/DOTS ecosystem with an explicit 'Use when' clause.
-Its main weakness is that the capabilities described are somewhat high-level ('building data-oriented games, optimizing performance') rather than listing specific concrete actions the skill enables.
-The word 'Master' at the beginning is slightly imperative/vague rather than describing concrete actions.
+Its main weakness is that the capabilities described are somewhat high-level ('building data-oriented games', 'optimizing performance') rather than listing specific concrete actions the skill enables.
+The use of imperative 'Master' at the start reads slightly odd—it sounds like a tutorial title rather than a capability description—but it doesn't use first or second person.

 Suggestions

-Replace 'Master Unity ECS' with specific concrete actions like 'Create and manage Unity ECS archetypes, schedule Jobs, configure Burst compilation, define IComponentData structs, and optimize entity queries'.
+Replace the vague opening 'Master Unity ECS' with specific concrete actions like 'Create and manage ECS archetypes, schedule parallel Jobs, define IComponentData structs, configure Burst compilation, and optimize entity queries'.

-Add more specific trigger scenarios such as 'converting MonoBehaviour to ECS, writing SystemBase/ISystem implementations, or debugging chunk iteration performance'.
+Add more specific trigger scenarios to the 'Use when' clause, such as 'converting MonoBehaviour code to ECS, debugging job scheduling, or setting up SystemBase/ISystem implementations'.

 Implementation